Best Immigration Guide for Iranians with IRGC Military Service Applying to Australia

 When your ASIO vetting triggers an Amber MAL designation, your file is added to the Movement Alert List at an alert level that requires ongoing monitoring.
 This does not mean your visa will be refused.
 It means:

-3. Your medical examination is almost certainly going to expire before your vetting completes, requiring a repeat exam — build this into your timeline and budget
+- Your medical examination may need repeating if it expires before your vetting completes — confirm validity and renewal requirements and build this into your timeline and budget

 The Mandatory vs. Voluntary Distinction in Evidence Terms